 The course uses non-Christian literary works, but students will study and analyze them from a Christian worldview with the lesson material in the guide.
 (This study is not a good choice for those who are not interested in exposing students to a Christian worldview.)
 The literary works used in this course are often encountered in other American Literature courses.
 They include works such as The Scarlet Letter, Uncle Tom’s Cabin, The Great Gatsby, The Grapes of Wrath, Fahrenheit 451, and “The Gettysburg Address.”
 This course will partially prepare students for the CLEP American Literature and AP English Literature exams.

-American Literature (1 Credit): The student will survey American Literature from the time of the Native Americans, through the colonial, romantic, transcendentalist, and modern periods.
-The course discusses the development of American Literature as a genre using novels, short stories, plays, and poetry.
-The course places special emphasis on comparing and contrasting the body of several well-known authors, such as Hawthorne and Hemingway, as well as lesser-known yet impactful minority authors, such as Potok and Angelou.
-The student will complete a research paper and exam for each of seven units, as well as a cumulative final exam.
-Emphasis is given to the application of Christian discernment when analyzing American Literature.
+American Literature (1 Credit): The student will survey American literature from the time of the Native Americans through the colonial, romantic, transcendentalist, and modern periods.
+The course discusses the development of American literature as a genre using novels, short stories, plays, and poetry.
+The course places special emphasis on comparing and contrasting the works of several well-known authors, such as Hawthorne and Hemingway, as well as lesser-known yet impactful minority authors, such as Potok and Angelou.
+The student will complete a research paper and exam for each of seven units as well as a cumulative final exam.
+Emphasis is given to the application of Christian discernment when analyzing American literature.

 Students need to be fluent readers to handle the amount of reading, and they should already have a foundation in literary analysis.
 They are expected, for instance, to be able to summarize the plot of a book without assistance.
 Students can be allowed to use sparknotes.com or other resources if they need help.